Think You Have a Fat Cat? The Ten Things You Need to Know

 1. What should a cat weigh?

 Though most cats should be about 7-12 lbs, the ideal weight for an individual cat depends on the size of the cat’s frame, so we focus on body condition score rather than just weight.
 We use a body condition scoring system to help us determine the amount of body fat an animal has.
 There are a few different scales, but all are based on the amount of fat over a pet’s ribcage.
 For dogs and cats, if you feel over the pet’s rib cage, it should feel no more padded than the back of the owner’s hand.
-(See the Muscle Condition Score chart: Cats or Dogs) Your cat is overweight if he is 10% more than ideal weight and obese if over 20% of ideal weight.
+(See the Muscle Condition Score chart: Cats or Dogs) Your cat is overweight if he is 10% more than the ideal weight and obese if over 20% of the ideal weight.

 2. What are the risk factors for obesity in cats?

 One study showed overweight cats were more likely to be neutered and male.
 Being overweight was also associated with diseases like diabetes, cancer, and skin problems.
 Indoor cats and those that are less active are also more likely to be overweight.
-While dry foods and diets that have more carbohydrate are often blamed for cats becoming overweight, several studies have shown that this is not true and that calorie intake is more important than the type of food.
+While dry foods and diets that have more carbohydrates are often blamed for cats becoming overweight, several studies have shown that this is not true and that calorie intake is more important than the type of food.

 3. If I spay or neuter my cat, will it cause them to gain weight?